-A Shariah governance framework is put in place in the organisational structure of the Group for its Islamic banking operations, which includes establishment of the Shariah Committee in line with the requirement of Section 3(5)(b) of Islamic Banking Act 1983 and Bank Negara Malaysia's "Shariah Governance Framework for Islamic Financial Institutions".
+A Shariah governance framework is put in place in the organisational structure of the Group for its Islamic banking operations, which includes establishment of the Shariah Committee in line with the requirement of Section 3(5)(b) of The IBA and BNM's "Shariah Governance Framework for Islamic Financial Institutions".
+The Bank's Shariah Governance Structure leverages on the Group's shared platforms such as Group Risk Management Department, Group Compliance Department, and Group Internal Audit Division for key Shariah functions.

-AmInvestment Bank leverages on AmIslamic Bank's infrastructure on Shariah governance, including the Shariah Committee and the Shariah Secretariat.